Heritage Days 2025 in Paris: (re)discover the Ecole des Beaux-Arts

 The Beaux-Arts de Paris, heir to the Royal Academies of Painting and Sculpture, is at once a place of artistic training and experimentation, an exhibition and conservation center for historical and contemporary collections, and a publishing house.
 Set in an exceptional two-hectare site in the heart of Paris, just a stone's throw from Saint-Germain-des-Prés, the establishment boasts a condensed architectural heritage, from the 17th-century Petits-Augustins chapel to the 20th-century Auguste Perret building.

-The Cours d'Honneur, Bonaparte and du Mûrier, as well as the Chapelle des Petits-Augustins, the Amphithéâtre d'Honneur, the Palais des Études and its glass courtyard will also be open to visitors.
+The Cours d'Honneur, Bonaparte and du Mûrier courtyards, as well as the Chapelle des Petits-Augustins, the Amphithéâtre d'Honneur, the Amphithéâtre du Mûrier, the library, the Palais des Études and its glass courtyard will also be open to visitors.

 The Beaux-Arts de Paris open the doors of their listed buildings.

-Guided tours also take in the Cour du mûrier, the Cour d'Honneur, the Palais des études and its glassed-in courtyard, and the Amphithéâtre d'Honneur.
+Guided tours also take in the Chapelle des Petits-Augustins, the Cour du mûrier, the Cour d'Honneur, the Palais des études and its glass courtyard.

 The Beaux-Arts de Paris open the doors of their listed buildings.

-Amphithéâtre des Loges, access subject to availability.
+Amphithéâtre des Loges, subject to availability.

 The Beaux-Arts de Paris, heir to the Royal Academies of Painting and Sculpture, is at once a place of artistic training and experimentation, an exhibition and conservation center for historical and contemporary collections, and a publishing house.
 Set in an exceptional two-hectare site in the heart of Paris, just a stone's throw from Saint-Germain-des-Prés, the establishment boasts a condensed architectural heritage, from the 17th-century Augustin Chapel to the 20th-century Auguste Perret building.